bibizio/cv/README.md

 This repo is meant to be a way to mantain my Curriculum Vitae using [markdown](https://www.markdownguide.org/getting-started/) and publish it on [GitHub Pages](https://pages.github.com/) (or somewhere else).

-I was inspired by [elipapa markdown-cv](http://elipapa.github.io/markdown-cv/), but decided to write it from scratch to implement different things I needed (mobile responsive, generate a pdf at compile-time and an action to deploy on gh-pages on push, etc).
+I was inspired by [elipapa markdown-cv](http://elipapa.github.io/markdown-cv/), but decided to write it from scratch to implement different things I needed (mobile responsive, generate a pdf at compile-time, an action to deploy on gh-pages on push, etc).

 ## Usage

 1. fork the repo
-2. create or edit a folder and an _index.md_ file with your cv in it for every language you want to use (the examples folders in my repo are only for showing layouts, delete them if you want)
+2. create or edit a folder, and an _index.md_ file with your cv in it, for every language you want to use (the examples folders in my repo are only for showing layouts, delete them if you want)
 3. chose a layout for your cv
 4. configure the options in **_\_config.yml_** (not every option is available in every layout)

-now you can:
+**now you can:**

 ### Build your cv locally (this project is written in [Jekyll](https://jekyllrb.com/))

 1. Install Ruby, RubyGems and bundler (you can follow [these instructions](https://jekyllrb.com/docs/installation/))
 2. run `bundle install`
-3. run `jekyll serve` to review your cv on http://127.0.0.1:4000/cv or `jekyll build`.
-Your cv will be generated in the **_\_site_** folder
+3. run `jekyll serve` to review your cv on http://127.0.0.1:4000/cv or `jekyll build`: your cv will be generated in the **_\_site_** folder

 ### Publish it on GitHup Pages